hrishi-19/gopher-guide/README.md

 - `defer`: delays execution until the surrounding function returns.
 - `panic`: aborts the current control flow.
 - `recover`: captures a panic to prevent crash.

+---
+## 📁 04_more_types

+### 1. `pointers.go`
+Demonstrates the use of pointers in Go:
+- `&` operator to get the address of a variable.
+- `*` operator to dereference and manipulate values via pointers.
+- Useful for directly modifying values and optimizing memory usage.

+### 2. `struct.go`
+Introduces structs (custom types composed of fields):
+- Defining and instantiating a struct using `type`.
+- Accessing and updating struct fields.
+- Using pointers to structs to modify values without copying.

+### 3. `struct_literals.go`
+Shows struct literals and shorthand syntax:
+- Initializing structs with values: full, named, and default.
+- Using `&` with struct literals to get a pointer.
+- Demonstrates value vs pointer behavior during initialization.
+---
+## 📁 05_arrays

+### 1. `arrays.go`
+Introduces arrays in Go:
+- Fixed-size collections of elements.
+- Declaration using `var arr [n]T` and initialization using literals.
+- Demonstrates indexing, comparison, and printing of arrays.
+- Highlights default values and equality checks.

+### 2. `slices.go`
+Explores Go slices (dynamic views over arrays):
+- Slicing an existing array with `[low:high]` syntax.
+- Slice literals, length and capacity.
+- Modifying a slice affects the underlying array.
+- Re-slicing operations like trimming and extending.

+### 3. `slice_append.go`
+Focuses on slice growth and `append`:
+- Appending to nil and non-nil slices.
+- Demonstrates automatic capacity expansion.
+- Multiple element append in a single call.
+- Uses a helper `printSlice` function to show slice state.

+---
+## 📁 06_maps

+### 1. `maps.go`
+Introduces maps in Go:
+- Maps are key-value pairs, like dictionaries in other languages.
+- Declared using `make(map[KeyType]ValueType)`.
+- Example shows storing `Vertex` structs with string keys.
+- Accessing map elements using keys.

+### 2. `map_operation.go`
+Demonstrates common map operations:
+- Inserting and updating values.
+- Deleting keys with `delete(map, key)`.
+- Checking for key existence using the `value, ok := map[key]` idiom.
+- Shows the default zero value if a key is not present.